jvke/react-redux-test/README.md

 ## Submission

 To submit your code for review, submit a pull request to this repository with your completed task.
-If you have installed any new dependencies, document them in the `CHANGELOG.md`.

 ## NPM Tasks